guidoerfen/miniature-component/README.md

 # Configuring environments
 ## Parameter injection in general
+### The InitParameters class
-The basic configuration is done via a parameter object that is passed to the Container instance.
+The basic configuration is done via a parameter object named `InitParameters` that is passed to the Container instance.
-(We might add some more config options iin future in order to make this a bit more convenient.)
+*(We might add some more config options in future in order to make this a bit more convenient.)*

 ```PHP
 $paramObject = (new Miniature\Component\InitParameters())